-- Serving School (e) Assistant Primary Masters/Mistresses who acquire a Post-graduate Diploma/Certificate in Education, or a Teacher's Certificate from a local College of Education/the Hong Kong Institute of Education, or equivalent teacher training qualification after pursuing a full-time or part-time course will be awarded two additional increments if they entered at the first point in accordance with paragraph (b) under Any Other Remarks or have not been previously awarded additional increments on the strength of such, provided that the maximum of the salary scale is not exceeded.
-However, with effect from 1 September 2003, untrained teachers re-graded from Certificated Master/Mistress to Assistant Primary School Master/Mistress. who subsequently acquire acceptable teacher training qualification, will: - (i) be eligible for the award of two additional increments if they entered at the minimum point of the Assistant Primary School Master/Mistress pay scale prevailing at the time they were re-graded, provided that the maximum of the pay scale is not exceeded; or - (ii) be eligible for the award of one additional increment if they entered at one point above the minimum point of the Assistant Primary School Master/Mistress pay scale prevailing at the time they were re-graded, provided that the maximum of the pay scale is not exceeded; or - (iii) not be eligible for the award of any additional increment if they entered at two or more points above the minimum point of the Assistant Primary School Master/Mistress pay scale prevailing at the time they were re-graded. - (f) The salary scale and incremental date of Assistant Primary School Masters/Mistresses re-graded from the rank of Certificated Master/Mistress will be determined as follows: - (i) If immediately before re-grading, their pay is less than the minimum of the pay scale of the new office, they will receive the minimum.
-The new incremental date will be determined by
+- Serving Assistant Primary School (e) Masters/Mistresses who acquire a Post-graduate Diploma/Certificate in Education, or a Teacher's Certificate from a local College of Education/the Hong Kong Institute of Education, or equivalent teacher training qualification after pursuing a full-time or part-time course will be awarded two additional increments if they entered at the first point in accordance with paragraph (b) under Any Other Remarks or have not been previously awarded additional increments on the strength of such, provided that the maximum of the salary scale is not exceeded.
+However, with effect from 1 September 2003, untrained teachers re-graded from Certificated Master/Mistress to Assistant Primary School subsequently Master/Mistress. who acquire acceptable teacher training qualification, will: - (i) be eligible for the award of two additional increments if, other than through possession of recognised experience, they entered at the minimum point of the Assistant Primary School Master/Mistress pay scale prevailing at the time they were re-graded, provided that the maximum of the pay scale is not exceeded; or - (ii) be eligible for the award of one additional increment if, other than through possession of recognised experience, they entered at one point above the minimum point of the Assistant Primary School Master/Mistress pay scale prevailing at the time they were re-graded, provided that the maximum of the pay scale is not exceeded; or - (iii) not be eligible for the award of any additional increment if, other than through possession of recognised experience, they entered at two or more points above the minimum point of the Assistant Primary School Master/Mistress pay scale prevailing at the time they were re-graded.

-- (ii) If their pay is the same or more than the minimum and not more than the maximum of the pay scale of the new office, they will continue to receive their existing pay in the former post.
+- (f) The salary scale and incremental date of Assistant Primary School Masters/Mistresses re-graded from the rank of Certificated Master/Mistress will be determined as follows: - (i) If immediately before re-grading, their pay is less than the minimum of the pay scale of the new office, they will receive the minimum.
+The new incremental date will be determined by the date of re-grading. - (ii) If their pay is the same or more than the minimum and not more than the maximum of the pay scale of the new office, they will continue to receive their existing pay in the former post.
 The new incremental date will be determined by the date of re-grading; - (iii) If they are re-graded on their incremental date, for the purpose of these rules, their pay before re-grading will be taken to be the pay they would have received on that date had they not been re-graded; and - (iv) If the date of re-grading falls on or between the 1st and the 15th day of the month, the incremental date will be taken to be the first day of that month.
 If the date of re-grading falls on or between the 16th day and the end of the month, the incremental date will be taken to be the first day of the following month.